 - being admitted to hospital for an operation or treatment

-- starting treatment that doesn't require you to stay in hospital, such as taking medication
+- starting treatment that does not require you to stay in hospital, such as taking medicine

 - beginning fitting for a medical device, such as leg braces

-- agreeing to your condition being monitored for a time to see whether you need further treatment
+- agreeing to have your condition monitored for a time to see whether you need further treatment

-- receiving advice from hospital staff to manage your condition
+- receiving advice from hospital staff about how to manage your condition

 Maximum waiting times for non-urgent referrals

 The maximum waiting time for non-urgent, consultant-led treatments is 18 weeks from the day your appointment is booked through the NHS e-Referral Service, or when the hospital or service receives your referral letter.

 However, your right to an 18-week waiting time does not apply if:

 - delaying the start of your treatment is in your best clinical interests, for example, when stopping smoking or losing weight first is likely to improve the outcome of your treatment